 Although dietary restrictions no longer play a central role in Catholic faith, many Italians still observe a strict fast from sundown on December 23rd to sundown on December 24th.
 During the twilight hours of December 24th, candles or the traditional Yule log (which must burn through New Year's day), are lit, prayers are said around the family manger scene (the presepio) and a delicious feast is enjoyed before midnight mass.

 Because the regions of Italy are so diverse, it is difficult to identify one traditional Italian Christmas feast, but certain foods remain common.
-Fish remains a common ingredient, as older church doctrine limited the eating of meat on certain holy days.
+Fish is a common ingredient, as older church doctrine limited the eating of meat on certain holy days.
 Most Christmas sweets contain nuts and honey, said to honor the fertility of the earth and make for a sweet new year.
-Panettone is a sponge cake studded with candied fruit - much lighter than the dense fruitcake concoctions that common in other countries!
+Panettone is a sponge cake studded with candied fruit - much lighter than the dense fruitcake concoctions so common in other countries!
 Nougat candies (torrone) and a rich gingerbread (panforte) are also very popular.